Lehong-Wang/Fluid-Circuit-Generator/README.md

 ### Basic Usecase

-1. In the Main Panel, "Reset Addon" button should be pressed after each finalized assembly is generated and before you make a new one.
-It deletes everything.
+1. In the Main Panel, press the "Reset Addon" button after each finalized assembly is generated and before you create a new one.
+This deletes everything.
-2. In the Add Component Panel, you can choose to add a component for your circuit.
-Choose what circuit component you want to add and press the "Add Object" Button.
+2. In the Add Component Panel, you can add a component for your circuit.
+Select the component you want to add and press the "Add Object" Button.
     * Within the addon, we also provide a component library that is fully 3D printable with desktop FDM printers.
 (We use Prusa MK3S)
     * Library consists of:
-      * Mono stable val, which can be configured as AND, OR, NOT, INHIBIT logic gates. (refer to our paper)
+      * Mono stable valve can be configured as AND, OR, NOT, INHIBIT logic gates. (refer to our paper)
-      * Bi stable val, which can be used as non-volitile memory.
+      * Bi-stable valve, which can be used as non-volatile memory.
       * Free ends, which are place holders for open ends to atomosphere pressure
     * Designers can also create their own circuit components following the "Creating Custom Circuit Components" part of the mannual.
     * You can move, rotate and scale the selected object with this panel.
 You can also use default Blender operations to manuver the objects.
 There is a simple cheat sheet of basic Blender operations below.